aircall/frontend-hiring-test/README.md

-# :phone: Phone
+# :phone: Aircall Frontend Hiring Test

-This test is a part of our hiring process at Aircall for the Frontend Engineer position.
-It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
-But we thought about a few bonuses, so feel free to spend some time on them if you want.
+This test is a part of our hiring process at [Aircall](https://aircall.io/) for the Frontend Engineer position.

-*Feel free to apply!
+*Feel free to have a look at our open positions [here](https://aircall.io/careers/) and to apply!
 Drop us a line with your LinkedIn/GitHub/Twitter at jobs@aircall.io.*

 ## Context

 Aircall is on a mission to revolutionize the business phone industry!
 This test is about (re) building a small part of Aircall’s main application.
-You’ll use dedicated APIs providing mocked data for that.
+We provide you with dedicated APIs, documented below, so that you'll only have to focus on the frontend apps.

 ## Exercise

+### Expectations

+The objective is to build a small part of Aircall's main application, our phone app.
+We ask you to use our GraphQL or Rest API to display a list of calls and their details.

+Of course, you can think about more features to add on top of that.
+Some are mandatory, some are seen as bonuses and some are a waste of time.
+While reviewing your test, we will of course focus first on the mandatory items, so please be pragmatic.
+You can refer to the breakdown below to have a better understanding of what's expected:

+- the application must:
+  - have a basic authention screen.
+We provide the authentication API.
+Please think twice about how you handle the authentication token, we'll deeply review it.
+  - display a paginated list of calls that you’ll retrieve from the API
+  - display the details of a call, on a different page (different route), when the user clicks on a call from the list.
+Please note that we expect this view to display all the date related to the call itself, not an extract from the list.
+Improvements such as caching and error handling are more than welcome here.
+  - provide basic pagination and filtering features.
+You can for instance filters calls on their call direction, or call types or whether the've been archived or not.
+Implementing one filter is enough, we don't expect you to build a complex filtering system allowing users to filter on every properties of a call.
+  - let users group calls by date, meaning that calls made on a same day should appear within the same section.

+- as a bonus, the application could:
+  - let users archive one or several calls.
+  - handle real-time events, meaning that whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately.
+To test that the app handle real-time events, we usually open 2 tabs.
+We perform an action, like archiving a call, from one tab and expect this action to be reflected in the UI in the second tab.
+  - be tested, through unit test and/or e2e tests.
+  - be deployed somewhere, like on Netlify or on Vercel.
+You can even prove that you're familiar with CI/CD by building a pipeline building, testing and deploying the app.
+  - be written with Typescript.
+  - be well documented.

+Bonuses might look appealling but please make sure to implement mandatory features first as we'll focus our review on them.

+### Stack

-The application can be built using any Frontend Framework/Library such as React, Angular, Vue.
-We do use React on our main apps and the website is built using Vue.
+The application can be built using any frontend framework/library such as React, Angular, Vue, or even vanilla JS.
+Even though we do use React on our main apps and Vue for our website, we won't judge you if you decide to use another tool.

-You can also choose whatever Design System you'd like to build the application, but we provide you with our own sweet, lovely and homemade Design System called tractor :tractor:
+You can also choose whatever design system you'd like to build the application, or none if it better suits you.
+We provide you with our own sweet, lovely and homemade design system called tractor :tractor:
 - Storybook: [here](http://tractor.aircall.io/)
 - NPM Repository [here](https://www.npmjs.com/package/@aircall/tractor).

-_NB: You can also build your own components from scratch._

-This application must:
-- Display a paginated list of calls that you’ll retrieve from the API.
-- Display the call details view if the user clicks on a call. the view should display all the data related to the call itself.
-- Be able to archive one or several calls
-- Group calls by date
-- Handle real-time events (Whenever a call is archived or a note is being added to a call, these changes should be reflected on the UI immediately)

-Bonus:
-- Use Typescript
-- Provide filtering feature, to filter calls by type (archived, missed …) … and many others!
-Don’t be afraid to use new or unknown libraries, we’d love to learn new things!

-**Important Note**: We want you to build this small app as you'd have done it for your current job.
-(UI, UX, tests, documentation matters).
+Again, we won't judge you on the design system you'll choose, only on the quality of the implementation, user interface and user experience.

 ## APIs